What is in this leaflet

 Continue taking your medicine for as long as your doctor tells you.

-Omacor helps to reduce your risk of another heart attack, if you have had one already.
-It also helps to lower very high triglyceride (fat) levels in your blood.
+Omacor helps to lower very high triglyceride (fat) levels in your blood.
 It does not cure your condition.
-Therefore you need to take it for as long as directed by your doctor if you wish to keep those levels down.
+Therefore, you need to take it for as long as directed by your doctor if you wish to keep those levels down.
 You may need to take this medicine for the rest of your life.
-If you stop taking Omacor your triglyceride levels may rise again, or you may have another heart attack.
+If you stop taking Omacor your triglyceride levels may rise again,

 If you forget to take it